Affordable Tooth Crown

 Why Does A Tooth Need To Be Crowned ?

-The following are typical reasons for doing a crown:
+The following are typical reasons for putting a crown on your tooth:

-To improve the appearance and/or contour of a tooth that is discoloured, misshaped or out of alignment
+- To improve the appearance and/or contour of a tooth that is discolored, misshaped or out of alignment

 Types of Tooth Crowns

-There are 4 types of crowns: ceramic, porcelain fused to metal, gold alloys and base metal alloys crowns.
+Generally, dependent on the type of material the crown is made from, There are 5 types of Dental crowns: ceramic, porcelain fused to metal, gold alloys and base metal alloy crown